Directed by Todd Phillips | Written by Phillips and Scott Silver | 121 min | Crave Plus

 The politics show up in the final act.
 Phillips presents the Joker as a populist figure who easily becomes an icon, inspiring the mob already aggrieved by an ongoing garbage strike and cuts to social services.
 Joker does this by a random act of violence, but how the bloodletting triggers the uprise isn’t terribly clear.
 And while it doesn’t have much good to say about the average Gothamite, Joker also looks askance at the elites, the officials like Thomas Wayne who shit on the poor from a great height.

 If Joker is a smash hit, we might all be in a lot of trouble.
-Not because it will incite violence, but because its success reflects an anger stemming from come combination of entitlement and impotence.
+Not because it’s likely to incite violence, but because its success reflects an anger stemming from come combination of entitlement and impotence.
 It’s a poisonous mix that doesn’t leave much to laugh at.